 SeroNet is one of the largest coordinated efforts to study immunology and COVID-19 in the U.S., involving more than 25 universities, cancer centers and laboratories working in partnership with NCI and the National Institute of Allergy and Infectious Diseases to rapidly deploy serological testing to the American public and to improve the understanding of the immune response to SARS-CoV-2 and mitigate the pathogen’s spread.

 “We are looking forward to joining this important effort to help expand our knowledge surrounding immunity to COVID-19,” said Amy Karger, MD, PhD, an associate professor in the department and the principal investigator for the initiative, who leads the University’s Advanced Research and Diagnostic Laboratory, where a majority of the state’s serology work takes place.
 “We were positioned for this opportunity thanks to the efforts of Dr. Marc Jenkins and his laboratory in developing an antibody test that has proven to be so reliable.”

 About the University of Minnesota Medical School

 The University of Minnesota Medical School is at the forefront of learning and discovery, transforming medical care and educating the next generation of physicians.
 Our graduates and faculty produce high-impact biomedical research and advance the practice of medicine.
 Visit med.umn.edu to learn how the University of Minnesota is innovating all aspects of medicine.

 For media requests, contact:

-Media Relations Coordinator, University of Minnesota Medical School
+Media Relations Specialist, University of Minnesota Medical School